 I did end up plugging into the phone and getting on line eventually that way.
 For my quick stints online I incurred large phone call charges on my room bill.
 I could have used several hours on the machine downstairs (had it been working) for the same amount that I was charged to use dial up in the room.

 The overall smell of the hotel was really quite awful.
 All three of us were stuffed up and spent much of the night sneezing and coughing.
 At least the rooms didn't smell quite as bad as the lobby and hallways!
 I had to make four trips to the front desk to get my key re-activated.

 I spent a lot of time down at the front desk -- based on the treatment of my concerns as well as what I saw happening with other guests, I came away with a clear impression that providing sub-standard service was just the way things went.
 Staff really didn't seem at all concerned by anyone else's concerns and complaints.
 They even made comments about other guests in front of those waiting at the desk.

 Based on this experience I would never consider staying in this particular hotel again.
 Although all BW hotels are independently owned and operated, it is true that one bad apple spoils the barrel.
 It reflects badly enough that I also wouldn't consider staying with Best Western again unless it was a last resort.
 We were travelling to the U.S. for our daughter to receive specialized medical care.
 This was the first night of our journey, and thank God the rest of it wasn't as bad as the beginning.

 My husband spent two nights at this hotel.
 Once for a one day lay over and the other for 6 hours prior to boarding a plane to return home.
 On the 6 hour stay to catch some sleep he was eaten alive by bugs and returned home with 80% of his body covered with bites.
 He has been to the doc who confirmed bed bugs.

-I contacted the hotel to advise and when I received a call back was patronized, and treated as though this complaint was frivolous.
-I was advised that they had a very strict policy, that they checked the room and that if I was really persistent they would return his room for the night but that was because they were being nice, not because he was eaten alive.
-Which still hasn't happened, by the way.
+I contacted the hotel to advice and when I received a call back was patronized, and treated as though this complaint was frivolous.
+I was advised that they had a very strict policy, that they checked the room and that if I was really persistent they would return his room for the night but that was because they were being nice, not because he was eaten alive which still hasn't happened, by the way.

 I was advised that perhaps it was the hotel he stayed at the other ten nights.
 I attempted to explain that in those 10 days he was not bitten once and arrived at this hotel without any bites.
-I was advised that bites can come out 14 days after a person has been bitten and I must be mistaken!!!!!
+I was advised that bites can come out 14 days after a person has been bitten and I must be mistaken!!!

-I was asked several times whether or not I was happy to be called back and if calling me back to advise the room was checked was satisfying enough....There was no concern, no compassion and definitely did not care that this complaint had come in.
+I was asked several times whether or not I was happy to be called back and if calling me back to advise the room was checked was satisfying enough...
+There was no concern, no compassion and definitely did not care that this complaint had come in.
 We travel numerous times a year and the majority of those are to third world countries, where we have never come across bedbugs or attitudes such as the one I dealt with.
 Don't go!!!
 Best Western won't deal with your complaints!!!

 WENATCHEE, WASHINGTON -- Our softball team has been staying at the Best Western Chieftan for the last 16 years.
 EVER YEAR for 16 years.
 Ten - 12 rooms for 2 nights.
 This year we arrive and are told that we are not allowed to have any type of can beverage, plastic bottle beverage of any kind out by the pool.
 We are playing softball and relax by the pool between games.....now we can't drink Gatorade, or have a cold beer in a can.
 We are all for NO GLASS by the pool.
 But to tell us we can't even have Gatorade or plastic water bottles is INSANE!